 Mercedes Bunz is Professor in Digital Culture & Society at the Department of Digital Humanities, King’s College London.
 She can be found on most communication platforms as ‘mrsbunz’.
+Bluesky, for example.

 • She writes about digital technology and philosophy of technology.